marcusvieira88/nodejs-express-example-api/README.md

 # Introduction

-This NodeJs,ExpressJs and MongoDB backend API, this project is used as example in my blog (https://marcusvieira.tech) tutorials.
+This is a NodeJs,ExpressJs and MongoDB backend API, it is used as example in my blog (https://marcusvieira.tech) tutorials.

 ## Install